adriel-tech/adriel-tech.github.io/_posts/2020-10-19-BastilleBSD-Tips-dotfiles.md

 What did we just look at?
 - Made some needed folders for roots home directory.
 - Mount hosts shared 'dotfiles' into jail /root/.dotfiles as READ ONLY.
-- Install must have programs: "git-lite htop neovim tree xstow".
+- Install programs: "git-lite, htop, neovim, tree, xstow".
 - Use xstow to enable our 'dotfiles' 'bin-files, git, nvim, tcsh'

 We can include the above snippet at the top of all our Bastillefiles.